Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 The team review is a regular meeting which gives team members the opportunity to demonstrate their work.
-It may also be called a sprint review or a show and tell.
+It can also be called a sprint review or a show and tell.

-You can invite stakeholders (directors, suppliers etc) to this meeting and use it to tell them about the user stories you’ve completed or other work you’ve done.
+You can invite stakeholders like directors or suppliers to this meeting and use it to tell them about the user stories you’ve completed or other work you’ve done.

 You’ll need a screen to show your work and enough space for people to join in.